 - HT-100 drag system for proper metering of line

 The Penn Fishing Spinfisher VI should be the perfect reel for those that fish in any weather, as it is highly resistant to water ingress and corrosion.
-This inshore spinning reel also utilizes Penn’s proprietary HT-100 drag system, which likely offers sufficient line metering to handle even the feistiest of game fish species.
-To aid in durability, Penn has also included a robust set of CNC machined gears, which should stand up to years of rigorous use.
+This inshore spinning reel also utilizes Penn’s proprietary HT-100 drag system, likely offering sufficient line metering to handle even the feistiest game fish species.
+Penn has also included a robust set of CNC machined gears to aid durability, which should stand up to years of rigorous use.

 CLICK TO SEE MORE

-What To Look For When Buying Inshore Spinning Reels
+What To Consider When Buying Inshore Spinning Reels

-The smoothness of a reel’s operation is directly reflective of the count and quality of ball bearing that it features.
+The smoothness of a reel’s operation directly reflects the count and quality of the ball bearing that it features.

-All spinning reels use ball bearings to support their rotational movement, and to provide smooth operational characteristics.
-High quality reels typically feature a relatively high number of bearings, each of which are extremely uniform in their composition.
+All spinning reels use ball bearings to support their rotational movement and to provide smooth operational characteristics.
+High-quality reels typically feature a relatively high number of bearings, each uniform in its composition.

-Quality anti-reverse capabilities allow an angler to set their hook with a greater degree of efficiency, thereby increasing the chance of capitalizing on strikes.
+Quality anti-reverse capabilities allow an angler to set their hook with greater efficiency, thereby increasing the chance of capitalizing on strikes.

 Many spinning reels come with an anti-reverse function.
-This function prevents line from free-spooling in reverse, when pulled upon by a fighting fish.
+This function prevents the line from free-spooling in reverse when pulled upon by a fighting fish.
 As a result, more forceful hook sets can be delivered, and a reel’s drag system can be utilized to a more prominent extent.

-In order to stand the test of time, a reel must be capable of standing toe-to-toe with the elements.
+To stand the test of time, the best inshore spinning reel must be capable of standing toe-to-toe with the elements.

-When used with regularity, a saltwater spinning reel will be exposed to saltwater, rainfall, UV exposure, and airborne contaminants.
-Therefore, it is extremely important to locate a reel that is highly resistant to damage from such environmental conditions.
-Most importantly, a reel should be as corrosion resistant as possible, or else risk premature failure at the hands of saltwater intrusion.
+When used regularly, a saltwater spinning reel will be exposed to saltwater, rainfall, UV exposure, and airborne contaminants.
+Therefore, it is essential to locate a highly resistant reel to damage from such environmental conditions.
+Most importantly, an inshore spinning reel should be as corrosion resistant as possible, or else risk premature failure at the hands of saltwater intrusion.

-While one can certainly find a spinning reel at virtually any price-point, one often gets what they pay for.
+While one can find a spinning reel at virtually any price point, one often gets what they pay for.

-Spinning reels range in price from as little as $15 dollars, to as much as $300.
+Spinning reels range in price from as little as $15 to as much as $300.
 This is of benefit, as it provides feasible options for every angler.
-However, it is important to remember that not all spinning reels are created equally.
-The most economically priced reels are often void of many features which often accompany those found at a more moderate price.
+However, it is essential to remember that not all spinning reels are created equally.
+The most economically priced inshore spinning reels are often void of many features which often accompany those found at a more moderate price.

 A reel’s gear ratio determines how much line is retrieved with every successive crank of its handle.
 The higher the gear ratio, the faster a reel’s retrieval rate.
 Most spinning reels feature gear ratios that range from 5.2:1 to 6.2:1.
-It is important to meter your selection of gear ratio to the type of fishing that you intend to take part in.
+Therefore, it is vital to meter your gear ratio selection to the type of fishing you intend to take part in.

-If a reel’s frame is not constructed in a robust and durable manner, longevity will certainly suffer.
+If a reel’s frame is not constructed robustly and durably, longevity will undoubtedly suffer.

 A reel’s frame serves as the common point of mount for the rest of the unit’s components.
-Therefore, it is of immense importance that a frame be constructed to the highest degree of structural integrity.
-Most reels feature frames composed of graphite, carbon, or aluminum.
+Therefore, a frame must be constructed to the highest degree of structural integrity.
+As a result, most reels feature frames composed of graphite, carbon, or aluminum.

-A reel’s drag system serves as its single most important functional asset when attempting to successfully land a fish of sizable proportions.
+A reel’s drag system serves as its single most important functional asset when successfully land a fish of sizable proportions.

-A reel’s drag system meters the dispersal of line, when placed under a load.
-When a reel’s drag is properly adjusted, it will allow enough slippage to prevent a fish from breaking the line.
-Most premium reels feature a carbon fiber based drag system, which is rugged, durable, and smooth, no matter the load imparted upon it.
+A reel’s drag system meters the dispersal of the line when placed under a load.
+When a reel’s drag is adjusted correctly, it will allow enough slippage to prevent a fish from breaking the line.
+Most premium reels feature a carbon fiber-based drag system, which is rugged, durable, and smooth, no matter the load imparted upon it.

-All spinning reels rely upon the rotational motion of their spool to retrieve line that has previously been cast.
-Quality spools are capable of storing this line free of tangles, and without risk of damage.
-Many premium reels feature aluminum spools and are compatible with the use of braided line.
+All spinning reels rely upon the rotational motion of their spool to retrieve a line that has previously been cast.
+Quality spools are capable of storing this line free of tangles and without risk of damage.
+Many premium reels feature aluminum spools and are compatible with the use of braided lines.

 A reel’s maximum line capacity ultimately determines how far an angler can cast, as well as how much line is available when attempting to fight a fish of sizable proportions.

-Every spinning reel has a maximum line capacity, which varies, based upon the size of line that is chosen for use.
-It is important to choose a reel that is capable of storing enough line to fish as intended, whether casting or fighting a fish to the boat.
+Every spinning reel has a maximum line capacity, which varies, based upon the size of the line chosen for use.
+Therefore, selecting a spinning reel capable of storing enough line to fish as intended, whether casting or fighting a fish to the boat, is essential.

-A reel’s handle serves as the point of input for an angler’s efforts, and must be rugged, yet comfortable in the hand.
+A reel’s handle serves as the point of input for an angler’s efforts and must be rugged yet comfortable on the hand.

-A reel’s handle is the single link which is responsible for transferring force to the unit’s gear train components.
-Without a sturdy handle, a reel is of little to no value.
-Additionally, a reel’s handle should be ergonomic, and feature suitable grips for all-day comfort.
+A reel’s handle is the single link responsible for transferring force to the unit’s gear train components.
+Without a sturdy handle, a spinning reel is of little to no value.
+Additionally, a reel’s handle should be ergonomic and feature suitable grips for all-day comfort.